 ETHS community comes together for annual Empty Bowl event

-For the past 18 years, Evanston Township High School has hosted its annual Empty Bowl event to support local soup kitchens and food pantries.
-On December 6, the ETHS Community Service Office brought together staff and students from Career & Technical Education (culinary), Fine Arts (ceramics), and staff from Operations and Nutrition Services to plan and implement the event to help raise awareness and funds in the fight against hunger.
+For the past 19 years, Evanston Township High School has hosted its annual Empty Bowl event to support local soup kitchens and food pantries.
+On December 5, staff and students from the ETHS Community Service Club, Career & Technical Education (culinary), Fine Arts (ceramics), and staff from Operations and Nutrition Services plan and implement the event to help raise awareness and funds to fight local hunger.

-About 500 people attended Empty Bowl 2017 and had the opportunity to purchase a meal and a handmade ceramic bowl during ETHS lunch periods.
-In addition, 28 ceramic pieces were donated by local artists for silent auction.
-With help from about 80 student volunteers, Empty Bowl raised $5,000 this year, which converts to approximately 2,500 meals at a soup kitchen, according to ETHS Community Service Coordinator Mary Collins.
-This year’s event used a “food re-distribution” approach, with local soup kitchens receiving soups, chili, bread and cookies leftover from the event.
+Over 400 people attended Empty Bowl 2018 and had the opportunity to purchase a meal and a handmade ceramic bowl during ETHS lunch periods.
+In addition, over 50 ceramic pieces were donated by local artists, businesses and organizations for a silent auction.
+With help from about 65 student volunteers, Empty Bowl raised over $5,500 this year, which converts to approximately 2700 meals at a soup kitchen, according to ETHS Community Service Coordinator Mary Collins.
+Each year, the event uses a “food re-distribution” approach, with local soup kitchens receiving soups, chili, bread, and cookies leftover from the event.

 For more information about Empty Bowl at ETHS, contact Mary Collins at firstname.lastname@example.org.